OpenChain-Project/Automotive-WG/2025-11-workshop-agenda.md

 		- *by Masato Endo, Toyota*
 - **xx:xx TOP1 SBOM activities and Cybersecurity regulations**
 	- xx:xx: 'The OpenChain [SBOM Work Group](https://lists.openchainproject.org/g/sbom) - Status'
- 		- *by xxx, OpenChain SBOM Work Group*
+ 		- *by Norio Kobota, OpenChain SBOM Work Group*
    	- xx:xx: 'Catena-X Expert Group Software and how the new Car SBOM Standard is intended to be used in the context of new Cybersecurity regulations' [Catena-X](https://catena-x.net/) / [Eclipse Tractus-X](https://eclipse-tractusx.github.io/)
    		- *by xxx, Catena-X Expert Group Software*
    	 - xx:xx: '[SPDX Version 3.x](https://github.com/spdx/spdx-3-model) - overview, differences to 2.x and benefits for the supply chain of switching to the new version + outlook on upcoming Version 3.1 with new profiles'